Next Steps with TSDS

 NOTE: Migration to the new TSDS system is permanent.
 Once all LEAs have migrated, the legacy EDIT+ system will be decommissioned and no longer available.

-- By August, 2012, Five LEAs ("limited production releases" or LPRs) were implemented the studentGPS™ Dashboards.
+- By August, 2012, five LEAs ("limited production releases" or LPRs) were implemented the studentGPS® Dashboards.

 - In early 2013, 2 more LPRs were implemented the dashboards, and testing begins for loading data to the EDW.

-- In late 2013 the entire end-to-end system will be available to LPRs and Early Adopter LEAs.
+- In late 2013 the studentGPS® Dashboards will be transferred to TEA hosting for LPRs and early adopters.

 What Do I Need to Do Now?

-- If you plan to use the studentGPS™ Dashboards, contact your vendor to determine whether they plan to support the dashboards.
+- If you plan to use the studentGPS® Dashboards, contact your vendor to determine whether they plan to support the dashboards.

 - Develop Dashboard Policies to help your staff get the most from your dashboards.

-- When it becomes available, download TEA's new Data Validation tool (the successor to the legacy XML Checker).
+- When it becomes available, download TEA's new Validation Tool (the successor to the legacy XML Checker).

 - Get Involved!